 - Give a brief outline of their project

-- Show they have in principle support of a high-impact, mainstream platform to publish the work they produce as a result of this grant.
+- Show they have in-principle support of a publisher or broadcaster to publish the work they produce as a result of this grant

 - Submit up to three examples of their work to support their application